 There are basically two types of taxes – direct and indirect taxes.
 The following are the differences between the two:

-- Direct taxes refer to taxes that are filed and paid by an individual directly to the government.
-Indirect taxes, on the other hand, are taxes that can be transferred on to another entity.
-Therefore, the burden of paying it can be put on another person’s shoulders.
+Direct taxes refer to taxes that are filed and paid by an individual directly to the government.
+Indirect taxes, on the other hand, are taxes that can be transferred to another entity.
+Therefore, the burden of paying them can be put on another person’s shoulders.

-- Direct taxes lessen the savings of earners, but indirect taxes encourage the opposite because it makes products and services more expensive and unaffordable.
+Direct taxes lessen the savings of earners, but indirect taxes encourage the opposite because they make products and services more expensive and unaffordable.